mvleest-code/UL-JoplinNoteSearch/README.md

 ## Installation
 1. Open uLauncher preferences → Extensions.
 2. Click **Add extension** and paste `https://github.com/mvleest-code/UL-JoplinNoteSearch`.
-3. After it installs, open the extension settings.
+3. After it installs, open the extension directory at `~/.local/share/ulauncher/extensions/com.github.mvleest-code.ul-joplinnotesearch` (rename if needed).
 4. Set your desired keyword, API host, and paste the Web Clipper token.

 After saving the preferences, invoke uLauncher and type your keyword followed by a search query.